upyesp/upyesp.org/content/posts/makrdown-vscode-math-notation/index.md

 series: [Markdown]
 ---

-A quick-reference guide, on how to write mathematical notation in Markdown documents.
-This is achieved by use of a formatting markup language called, `LaTeX`.
+A quick-reference guide, on how to add math notation in Markdown documents.

 <!--more-->